 Then again, this lack of clinical perfection has its charm.
 Sharpness isn’t the most important thing in the world, and the Petri lens renders things in a way that many will find ambiguously pleasing.
 The ten-bladed aperture helps to produce decadent bokeh, and stopped down things remain delightfully imperfect.
 There’s a nice, soft tone to images captured by the F1.9.
 Prints come back looking warmer and gentler, as if the camera sees things through the comfortable haze of memory, rather than documenting cold reality.
 Perhaps it’s because of this optical nebulousness that the Petri has found cult popularity among enterprising street photographers.

-Ergonomically it’s a very nice package.
+Ergonomically the Petri presents a very nice package.
 The film advance lever and shutter release button are well-positioned and offer satisfying throws.
 The aperture ring, shutter speed selector, and focus mechanism are all concentric rings surrounding the lens.
 Additional lens-mounted controls are for the flash synch speed (M and X), and self-timer mechanism.
 Focus actuation is nice and smooth, and appropriately short for a rangefinder.
 It’s easy to quickly focus in on a subject without too much trouble or wasted time.

 Niggling design problems are few, but comprise a self-timer lever that is positioned in such a way as to accidentally engage, causing unexpectedly delayed shutter release.
 Additionally troublesome is a film rewind button that needs to be continually depressed as the film is rewound.
 Being careless may result in damaged film.
 These are small issues, and don’t affect much once the photographer has become acclimated to the machine.

 The top plate includes a cold shoe, as well as a visually interesting wheel to indicate the type and speed of film loaded into the camera.
 The shooter sets the wheel to black-and-white or color, and then sets ISO speed for a reminder of the film in the camera.
-The camera features no remote shutter release, so while the F1.9’s shutter is capable of Bulb mode, long exposures can be difficult.

 At 680g the camera is solid, but not heavy.
 With full-metal construction the Petri is a robust machine that can handle abuse.
 This is a camera that doesn’t need to be coddled. strap lugs are solid and well-positioned to avoid the awkward swinging that’s often the result of less thoughtful designs.
 Its fully manual nature makes single-handed operation unlikely, though if one is so inclined, scale focusing can be used to snap some surreptitious street shots on the quick.